zeek/zeek/frameworks/netcontrol.rst

-The last example shows that :zeek:see:`NetControl::add_rule` returns a string identifier that is unique for each rule (uniqueness is not preserved across restarts of Bro).
+The last example shows that :zeek:see:`NetControl::add_rule` returns a string identifier that is unique for each rule (uniqueness is not preserved across restarts of Zeek).
 This rule id can be used to later remove rules manually using :zeek:see:`NetControl::remove_rule`.

 Similar to :zeek:see:`NetControl::add_rule`, all the high-level functions also